simonehagey/orbdot/docs/source/example_wasp-12.rst

         e0 = 0.0
         w0 = 0.0

-The following table compares the orbital decay fit results with that of Yee et al. (2020), [1]_ and we again see that the OrbDot results are in excellent agreement!
+The following table compares the orbital decay fit with that of Yee et al. (2020), [1]_ and we again see that the OrbDot results are in excellent agreement!

 .. list-table::
    :header-rows: 1